 With such a complex and interdependent economy there will be many roles available for players.
-This post examines some of the more certain roles that will exist and then at the end of this article we will look at some of the more hypothetical roles that may one day exist in the ‘verse.
+This post examines some of the more certain roles that will exist and then at the end of this article, we will look at some of the more hypothetical roles that may one day exist in the ‘verse.

 So let’s look at some of the professions that will very likely be available.
-Please note that in Star Citizen there is no levelling or character skill selection, player roles will simply be how they choose to play.
+Please note that in Star Citizen there is no leveling or character skill selection, player roles will simply be how they choose to play.

 Professions Coming Soon (3.0 and on)

 - Info Running / Hacking

 - Passenger Transport / Taxi driver

 According to 10 For The Chairman early iterations of Cargo and Mining could debut in 3.0.

 The Star Citizen economy will require a vast array of cargo transport to keep the empire working.
 If a certain material runs low in one system it will have to be brought in.
 As seen originally in Wing Commander Privateer the price of goods could vary in different locations and a player could take on shipping contracts offered by the computer network called Trade and Development Division.

 The TDD will generate trading jobs where players will receive UEC currency for shipping goods from one location to another.

 This video shows how interactions will happen with Cargo.
 You will also be able to move cargo inventory around with the help of your MobiGlas device ( See also this video).